 POST

-Capturing a parameter by POST is like GET.
+Capturing a parameter using POST is similar to GET.

 curl --data "query=Tadam" https://mydomain.com/